moodle/devdocs/general/development/process/testing/qa.md

 **Quality Assurance** tests look at the functionality of Moodle from a user's point of view.

-Real users systematically try each feature in Moodle and test that it works in the current version of the Moodle code.
-These tests are repeated in series of cycles, around 4 - 6 weeks before a major release, once all major features have landed.
+Real users systematically try each feature in Moodle and ensure that it works in the current version of the Moodle code.
+These tests are repeated in a series of cycles, around 4 - 6 weeks before each major release, once all major features have landed.

 ## Getting involved